yutaoba/Japanese-Image-Captioning/README.md

 You load the trained weights and build the text vectorization and the image captioning model.
 You can specify an image filepath with `-i` opition.
 Otherwise, the filepath is choosed at random from validation datasets.

+    # Use the specific image
+    python3 test.py -i <image filepath>

+    # Use the random image
     python3 test.py